mossy426/MicrobeTrace/scripts/README.md

 - [`make_example_link_list.py`](https://github.com/CDCgov/MicrobeTrace/blob/dev/scripts/make_example_link_list.py) -
   Generates an example link list with randomly generated node ids.
-The script can set the total number of nodes to generate, cluster size and the number of links generated within each cluster.
+The script can set the range to generate IDs from, the total number of nodes to generate, cluster size and the number of links generated within each cluster.
+The default values will generate a large file that includes approximately 5000 nodes across 300+ clusters.

     usage: make_example_link_list.py [-h] [--num_nodes NUM_NODES]
                                      [--range_start RANGE_START]